 5. Or At Least An Herb Garden!

-Not only will this impart tons of flavor to simple meals, you can dry the extra to use year round.
+Not only will this impart tons of flavor to simple meals, but you can also dry the extra to use year-round.
 MUCH more affordable than those $5 jars at the grocery store.

 6. Join A CSA

 Community Supported Agriculture (CSA) is a fabulous way for you to “own shares” in a local farm.
 Here’s how it works: